How do I find out about being a vendor at the race?

 Is there an admission fee for the Duck Race?No, the Duck race is open to the public and is held on the west side of the river between Broadway and the forebay.

-Can I adopt ducks on Race Day?If all of our 19,000 ducks have not been adopted as of Friday night August 7th, the remaining ducks will be available for adoption Saturday until one hour prior to the start of the race at a booth set up.
+Can I adopt ducks on Race Day?If all of our ducks have not been adopted as of Friday night before the race, the remaining ducks will be available for adoption Saturday until one hour prior to the start of the race at a booth set up.

 Who does the event benefit?